Spanish Food: 10 Dishes to Try in Spain

 Paella

-This famous dish originated from the Valencian Community and it has now become well known all over the world.
+This famous dish originated from the Valencian Community and now it has become famous all over the world.
 Paella is made in a large pan and includes ingredients such as rice, fish, meat, shellfish, vegetables and sometimes snails.
 It is spiced with saffron.
 Paella is a very tasty dish – and if you order it at a restaurant, you can expect a big meal.
-Usually, one plate is enough for two people!
+Usually, one plate is enough for at least two people!

 Where to eat paella: Valencia